zeeshankhan-05/zeeshankhan-05/README.md

 ## 👋 About Me:

-I am a computer science student in their junior year at University of Illinois Urbana-Champaign, passionate about building technology to benefit the Muslim Ummah.
+I'm a junior studying Computer Science at theUniversity of Illinois Urbana-Champaign who is passionate about building technology to benefit the Muslim Ummah.
+I’m also a part of Disruption Lab at Gies and Muslim Tech Collaborative where we develop products that help our respective clients to improve their business.

+In addition to these project-based RSOs, I'm also comfortable with Java and React, along with experience in MongoDB and SQL and AWS.

+Post-graduation in May 2027, I am will develop technology that helps Muslims and other people, Inshallah.

 Check out my [portfolio](https://zeeshan-khan-portfolio.netlify.app/)!